A Buyer’s Guide To Purchasing Anti-G Suits

 G-forces don’t care whether the pilot is in combat or pulling maneuvers in a competition.
 The bladders have to hold, the connectors can’t leak, and the suit has to function under pressure.
 The difference is that civilian projects often allow faster prototyping, alternate materials, and looser tolerances, depending on the buyer’s needs.

-Key Components of an Anti-G Suit That Drive Performance & Price
+What are the Key Components of an Anti-G Suit That Drive Performance & Price?

 The price of an anti-G suit starts to make sense once the components are broken down.
 Every part has a job.
 Every process has a purpose.
 There’s no room for decorative extras.
 Every stitch and weld exists to keep the wearer conscious and alive.